WilsonLum/SP-Streaming-CA/README.md

 # SP-Streaming-CA
  SP-Streaming-CA

-The youtube link to show to eh whole project process:
+The youtube link to show to the whole project process:
 - https://youtu.be/mNPKHdfJAaU

 First, you will code a Python application generate_transactions.py that periodically spills out logfiles of “customer transactions” in a folder named bakeinc/transactions.